 Silo City

-One of the world’s largest collections of grain silos along Buffalo’s waterfront is being transformed into apartments, offices, retail and gallery space in 2023.
-Generation Development is breathing new life into the Silo City campus, a 27-acre former hub of the American grain industry that has evolved into an unexpected home for theater, music and spoken word performances, some of which takes place at Duende, a lively tavern and restaurant.
+One of the world’s largest collections of grain silos along Buffalo’s waterfront — now known as Silo City — is being transformed into an arts campus, apartments, offices, retail and gallery space.
+The 27-acre former hub of the American grain industry has evolved into an unexpected home for the performing arts, some of which take place at Duende, a lively tavern and restaurant that’s become one of the city’s best venues for live music.
 The first phase of the Silo City residential redevelopment includes the repurposing of the former American Mill & Warehouse Building into 168 apartments, a fitness center, co-working space, art exhibit space and outdoor patios.
 The site is also home to several sculptural installations and the Riverhill labyrinth designed by Dara Friedman, a German-born artist and filmmaker.

-Visitors will soon be able to explore a new signature park along Buffalo’s waterfront thanks to one of the largest philanthropic gifts ever made in Buffalo’s history.
-The Ralph C. Wilson Jr. Centennial Park, a 100-acre park on the city’s Lake Erie shoreline, is named after the late Buffalo Bills owner whose foundation donated $50 million for its creation.
-The project broke ground in 2022 with a goal of creating a world-class public space after an extensive community engagement and visioning process.
+Visitors to Buffalo will soon be able to explore a new signature park along Buffalo’s waterfront thanks to one of the largest philanthropic gifts ever made in Buffalo’s history.
+The Ralph C. Wilson Jr. Park, a 100-acre greenspace on the city’s Lake Erie shoreline, is named after the late Buffalo Bills owner whose foundation donated approximately half of the $110 million required for its creation.
+The project broke ground in 2023 with a goal of creating a world-class public space after an extensive community engagement and visioning process.
 Not only will the new park create a destination for play, recreation and relaxation, it will also include a restored and more resilient shoreline that will mitigate the effects of climate change and rising lake levels.
 Design work is being done by Michael Van Valkenburgh and Associates.
-The first phase of the $110 million project is scheduled to be completed by the end of 2024.
+The first phase of the project is scheduled to be completed by 2024.

 Find more: Ralph C. Wilson, Jr. Centennial Park